derek2403/memest-cutest-platform/README.md

 - **Gmail** is shown as a laptop with Gmail open

 **Drag-and-Drop Workflows**
 Inspired by Apple Shortcuts, users can simply drag, drop, and connect these service blocks.
 An AI agent automatically translates these connections into real actions behind the scenes.
-You can also define workflows via natural language as our agent will interpret phrases like “For each MetaMask fund transfer, notify me by Gmail and record it in Google Sheets.”
+You can also define workflows via natural language—our agent will interpret phrases like “For each MetaMask fund transfer, notify me by Gmail and record it in Google Sheets.”

 **AI Agent Execution**
 Once you’ve configured a workflow, our AI agent (a little robot in the interface) “walks” between the relevant service blocks to illustrate how your automation runs.
-In the background, MCP triggers event listeners (for instance, on MetaMask) and processes each command (like sending an email, logging data to a spreadsheet, or initiating a token swap on 1inch).
+In the background, MCP triggers event listeners (for instance, on MetaMask) and processes each command (like sending an email, logging data to a spreadsheet, or initiating a token swap).

+---

+### Example Workflows
+- **For each fund transfer in MetaMask, notify me in Gmail and record the transaction in Google Sheets.**
+- **Upon receiving funds in MetaMask, automatically swap them to Arbitrum using 1inch.**
+- **Listen to a specific smart contract on any supported chain, and notify me by email whenever it emits an event.**

+---

 **Endless Possibilities**
-Our proof of concept currently includes MetaMask, 1inch, Polygon, Celo, Gmail, and Google Sheets but any additional plugins can expand the platform further.
-Whether it’s purely Web2 integrations (like email and spreadsheets) or advanced cross-chain automations (e.g., swapping funds via 1inch upon receiving tokens in MetaMask), the **Memest Cutest Project** can handle it all as more services are added.
+Our proof of concept currently includes MetaMask, 1inch, Polygon, Celo, Gmail, and Google Sheets—but any additional plugins can be added to expand the platform’s capabilities.
+Think of **Memest Cutest Project** as an “agent kit” with building blocks anyone can contribute to.
+Best of all, it can be **self-hosted**, giving you full control and privacy over your cross-service automations.
+Whether it’s purely Web2 integrations (like email and spreadsheets) or advanced cross-chain workflows, **MCP** supports it all as more services are added.